 It has been said that “Luck favors the prepared.”
 It has also been said that “Luck is where opportunity meets preparation.”
 What if that’s true?
 In the Business Advisory group here at Schneider Downs, our experience supports these claims.
 We have found that companies in the market to sell who have subjected themselves to rigorous sell-side financial due diligence have had better success in closing deals than companies that have not.

 Delays and discrepancies can quickly escalate a buyer’s anxiety, opening the door for negotiations to become contentious and possibly even fall apart altogether.
-Allowing our team to come in and perform a quality of earnings analysis along with other procedures as a part of sell-side financial due diligence process, will help prepare you to navigate the landscape of the negotiation process, while increasing your credibility and the buyer’s confidence in you; two factors that only benefit you.
+Allowing our team to come in and perform a quality of earnings analysis along with other procedures as a part of the sell-side financial due diligence process, will help prepare you to navigate the landscape of the negotiation process while increasing your credibility and the buyer’s confidence in you; two factors that only benefit you.

 Key advantages of investing in sell-side financial due diligence include, but are not limited to, the following: